 Product data management (PDM) or product lifecycle management (PLM) systems provide the tools to control access to and manage all product definition data.
 It does this by maintaining information (meta-data) about product information.
 PDM or PLM systems, when tightly integrated with other product development tools, do this transparently and with minimal additional effort on the part of the user.
 In addition, PDM tools provide valuable functionality with process management particularly as it relates to configuration management or engineering change control.
 This environment is depicted below.

-PDM systems vary in their functionality, but some of their common capabilities are described below.
+Product lifecycle management systems vary in their functionality, but some of their common capabilities are described below.

 Access control to each element in the product definition data base can be specified.
 Read only access can be given to personnel not directly involved with the design, development and planning process.
 Creation and maintenance access can be given to the individuals responsible for product and process design.
-As Product Data Management systems evolve towards Collaborative Product Commerce (CPC) systems which are used across multiple enterprises in a supply chain, access control becomes more critical and requires control to limit access to specific projects, products or parts for a specific supplier or customer.
+As product data management systems evolve towards collaborative product commerce (CPC) systems which are used across multiple enterprises in a supply chain, access control becomes more critical and requires control to limit access to specific projects, products or parts for a specific supplier or customer.